 - show you how to read food labels

 - make sure your diet is nutritionally balanced

-You can find an Accredited Practising Dietitian through the Dietitians Association of Australia website.
+You can find an Accredited Practising Dietitian through the Dietitians Australia website.

 What foods can I eat on a gluten-free diet?

 - foods that are naturally gluten-free such as fresh fruit and vegetables, fresh meats, eggs, nuts and legumes, milk, fats and oils and gluten-free grains such as rice and corn

 - products labelled ‘gluten-free’ irrespective of their country of origin